Mendasp/NS2Plus/README.md

 	- Alien Commanders can now see the energy of the players.
 	- Added high contrast colors for armor in Insight.
 	- Added max decal lifetime option.
 You can set how long decals last (still affected by the vanilla setting).
 Available in Visual tab.

-- 28/06/2014
-	- Added option to change the color of the killfeed higlight border.
-Available in the HUD tab.
-	- Added option to make Spacebar prioritize player requests as a Marine Commander.
-Available in the Misc. tab.

-- 26/06/2014
-	- Added option for bigger killfeed icons.
-	- Made the border of the killfeed the color of the team you're in.
-	- Adjusted scale of inventory icons.

-- 20/06/2014
-	- Text in the killfeed now scales too with the scaling option.
-	- Endgame stats now appear in the Readyroom instead of console and uses the same key as Death stats.

-- 17/06/2014
-	- Shotgun lights now show number of shells loaded.
-(Thanks remi.D!)
-	- Gestating teammates will show what type of egg they are.
-(Thanks remi.D!)
-	- Phase Gates and Gorge Tunnels will display their destination without aiming at them.
-This is disabled for Minimal Nameplates.
-(Thanks remi.D!)
-	- Gorge tunnels will show who dropped it if you look at it.
-This is disabled for Minimal Nameplates.
-(Thanks remi.D!)
-	- Added kill feed size option.
-Available in the HUD tab.

 =================
 Credits/Thanks to